 Simon and Gorgi Coghlan have turned one of Ballarat's historic pubs into a slice of Europe.
-Each of the Provincial's individual rooms is a pleasing mix of contemporary and classic style, while Frenchman Philippe Desrettes is in charge of the kitchen at its chic bistro Lola.
-(It's named after Lola Montez, who was showered in gold nuggets whenever she performed her spider dance to diggers during the 'rush.)
+Each of the Provincial's rooms is a pleasing mix of contemporary and classic style, while Frenchman Philippe Desrettes is in charge of the kitchen at its chic bistro Lola (named after erotic dancer Lola Montez, who was showered in gold nuggets when she performed her spider dance to diggers).

 The Coghlans have also launched a Women in Food and Wine series.
-Next up is Julia Busuttil Nishimura, who will relaunch her book Ostro over a four-course lunch on May 1.
+Next up is Sophie Hansen, who discusses her new cookbook, In Good Company, over a four-course lunch on August 28.

 121 Lydiard Street North, Ballarat, theprovincialballarat.com.au